TarouShota/ssg-nextjs/README.md

 # Next.js SSG App: A Component of an Academic Thesis

-This application serves as a component of the Bachelor's Thesis "Identifikace nejvhodnějšího použití pro frameworky Gatsby a Next.js", authored by Adylov Bekzot at the Czech University Of Life Sciences.
+This application serves as a component of the Bachelor's Thesis:
+"Identifikace nejvhodnějšího použití pro frameworky Gatsby a Next.js"

+Authored by Adylov Bekzot at the Czech University Of Life Sciences.

 ## Features